 Problem 3: Viewing Availability and Sales Pitch

-Put your hand up if you’ve advertised a property with an estate agent, only for them to phone you up and say “We don’t have anybody available to conduct the viewing at that time.
+Put your hand up if you’ve listed a property with an estate agent, only for them to phone you up and say “we don’t have anybody available to conduct the viewing at that time.
 Are you available to do it?”.
 Now put your hand down and read on.
 I’ve personally been a victim of this too.
 When you consider the price (in the hundreds or (gulp) thousands) you are paying to sell your property, this should never happen.
 Ever.
 The truth is that most people shrug their shoulders and perform the viewing themselves because:

 - They are desperate to sell their property quickly

 - They haven’t paid any fee up front they don’t feel like they’ve paid for a service up to that point, and hence are happy to do it themselves.

 - They are eager not to lose a potential buyer!

 Combined with this, property vendors never truly know the standard of the sales pitch provided by the agent to viewers of their property.
 Has the agent said “Go and have a look around and I’ll wait here”?
 Has the agent merely answered questions asked by the interested party?
 Or has the agent proactively offered opinions and professional advice?

 Whilst the agent can offer local knowledge such as ‘there’s a bus stop around the corner’ and ‘there’s a pub up the road’, they probably won’t offer a more personalised perspective such as ‘the pub up the road offers a meal and a pint for £5 before 6pm on a weekday, and host a popular pub quiz on Tuesday nights’.
 And it’s impossible for them to go a step further and mention that ‘Doris lives next door, and you hardly ever hear a pin drop from her’ or ‘John and Mavis live over the road and invite you around for BBQs in the summer’.